When To Upgrade Home Electrical Panel?

 - Your home is 25 years old (or older).

-- Your electricity needs have changed (you’ve added rooms, a home office or a workshop, or installed major appliances).
+- Your electricity needs have changed (you’ve added rooms, a home office or a workshop, bought an electric car and need EV charging station installation service, or installed major appliances ).

 2. Why do older homes need electrical system updates?